Chi Chi González

-Alexander "Chi Chi" González (born January 15, 1992) is an American professional baseball pitcher in the Miami Marlins organization.
-He has previously played in the MLB for the Texas Rangers, Colorado Rockies, Minnesota Twins, Milwaukee Brewers, and the New York Yankees.
+Alexander Rios "Chi Chi" González (born January 15, 1992) is an American former professional pitcher and former bullpen catcher for the Miami Marlins of Major League Baseball (MLB).
+He played in MLB for the Texas Rangers, Colorado Rockies, Minnesota Twins, Milwaukee Brewers, New York Yankees, and Miami Marlins.
 González goes by Chi Chi, a nickname given to him by his grandfather.

 Career

 Amateur career

 Gonzalez attended Boca Raton Community High School in Boca Raton, Florida, and played for the school's baseball team as a pitcher and third baseman.
-The Baltimore Orioles selected Gonzalez in the 11th round of the 2010 MLB draft.
+The Baltimore Orioles selected Gonzalez in the 11th round of the 2010 Major League Baseball draft.
 Rather than sign with the Orioles, Gonzalez attended Oral Roberts University, where he played college baseball for the Oral Roberts Golden Eagles.
 In 2012, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.

 Texas Rangers

-He was drafted by the Rangers in the 1st round (23rd overall) of the 2013 MLB Draft.
+The Texas Rangers selected González in the first round, with the 23rd overall selection, of the 2013 Major League Baseball draft.
 He made his professional debut with the Spokane Indians and also played for the Myrtle Beach Pelicans.
-Prior to the 2014 season, Baseball Prospectus rated Gonzalez as the 70th best prospect in baseball.
+Prior to the 2014 season, Baseball Prospectus rated González as the 70th best prospect in baseball.
 He started the season with Myrtle Beach before being promoted to the Double-A Frisco RoughRiders.
 He started 2015 with the Triple-A Round Rock Express.

-Gonzalez was called up to the majors for the first time on May 30, 2015, and made his MLB debut that day.
+González was called up to the majors for the first time on May 30, 2015, and made his major league debut that day.
 He faced the veteran lineup of the Boston Red Sox and began the game pitching 5 2/3 innings without surrendering a hit.
 It was the longest no-hit stretch to begin a career for a Rangers pitcher since 1992.
-On June 5, 2015, Gonzalez threw a complete game shutout against the Kansas City Royals.
+On June 5, González threw a complete-game shutout against the Kansas City Royals.
 It was his first career complete game.
-Gonzalez was optioned down to Triple-A Round Rock July 4, 2015.
-Gonzalez was diagnosed with a partial tear to the UCL in spring training of 2017.
+Gonzalez was optioned down to Triple-A Round Rock July 4.
+González was diagnosed with a partial tear to the UCL in spring training of 2017.
 He was declared to need Tommy John surgery, ending his 2017 season plus the whole 2018 season.
-On November 2, 2018, Gonzalez elected free agency.
+On November 2, 2018, González elected free agency.